-To be eligible for this benefit, SES employees must be: moving to a location more than 50 miles from their last official duty station; eligible to receive an annuity for optional retirement; within five years of eligibility to receive an annuity for optional retirement; eligible to receive an annuity based on discontinued service retirement, or early voluntary retirement; or eligible to receive an annuity upon separation, including an annuity based on optional retirement, discontinued service retirement, early voluntary retirement or disability retirement; and have not previously received or been authorized to receive “last move home” benefits upon separation from federal service for retirement.
+To be eligible, SES employees must be: moving to a location more than 50 miles from their last official duty station; eligible to receive an annuity for optional retirement or be within five years of eligibility; eligible to receive an annuity based on discontinued service retirement, or early voluntary retirement; or eligible to receive an annuity upon separation, including an annuity based on optional retirement, discontinued service retirement, early voluntary retirement or disability retirement; and have not previously received or been authorized to receive “last move home” benefits upon separation from federal service for retirement.

 Subsistence and Transportation Allowances